Laggii/coeus/README.md

 - Homegrown Login and Registration with password encryption
 - Homegrown Roles system (Student/Teacher/Admin)
 - User profiles and Friends (add friend/remove friend)
-- Courses information (join/left/create/edit)
+- Courses information (join/leave/create/edit)
 - Localization (ru/eng)
 - Full User input validation
 - Error Handler (any application exceptions or http errors)
 - CSRF protection (token)

 ## TODO
-- Messages are not implemented yet
+- Messages
+- Avatars
+- Translation of all JSP's
 - getAll() methods return full collections from database (no pagination, see notes) (5)
 - I query the database the whole time and the best choice is to use caching
 - Deploy demo with Docker and AWS